 You may not have even realized this record existed.
-Until today, neither did I. Apparently there is a record for the most selfies taken in one hour, which is held by Arizona Cardinals Patrick Peterson at 1,449.
-There is a guy who plans to shatter this record, Bhanu Prakash, and he is taking this very seriously.
-He is so set on breaking this record that he recently quit his job as a research assistant at a hospital just so he could train himself.
+Apparently, there is a record for the most selfies taken in one hour, which is held by Arizona Cardinals Patrick Peterson at 1,449.
+There is a guy who had tried to shatter this record, Bhanu Prakash.
+He was so set on breaking this record that he quit his job as a research assistant at a hospital just so he could train himself.
 Prakash didn’t stop there though.
-He has also been doing hand and wrist exercises to ensure his success.
-He will attempt to break the record on September 18, 2015.
+He did hand and wrist exercises to ensure his success.
+Peterson still holds the record, however.

 Everything about this is funny, and maybe a little sad.
 It’s certainly odd that he would quit his job to break this record, much less actually train for it, but maybe he was planning on quitting anyway.
 I suppose this is relatively harmless, but Bhanu Prakash’s mindset does seem to touch on a common problem in our world.
 Too often we replace the most important things with the things that are unimportant.